Cerebral Palsy Awareness Month: Reflecting On Our Journey So Far

 GABR 2010

 We are especially excited this year because Faith, along with her friend, Tanner are GABR Stars this year!
 GABR stars help to promote this huge fundraising event which means their pictures are seen everywhere!
-Faith is pretty excited about it, especially having her photo on the cover of Inside Medcenter One - which is Medcenter's monthly publication.
+Faith is pretty excited about it, especially having her photo on the cover of Medcenter's monthly publication.

 On March 30 she will be interviewed on the noon show on KXMB.
-She'll be there along with Beth Thune, one of the co-managers of this year's race.
 I am a little anxious about that as I have no idea what Faith is going to act like or what is going to come out of her mouth!
 She can be pretty unpredictable!
 She will also be seen live on the day of the race on KFYR as they present her with her own GABR jacket.
-KFYR does a live one-hour broadcast from noon to 1:00 on race day which is Saturday, April 9th.
+KFYR does a live one-hour broadcast from noon to 1:00 on race day, which is Saturday, April 9th.

-Feel free to check out my fundraising page and if you are able, please support this awesome event that raises money for kids with cerebral palsy and related disabilities.
-Funds use go towards equipment, services and making homes and vehicles accessible for these kids.
-We were able to get a $2,500 adaptive car seat through GABR and also Faith's iPAD.
+All funds raised goes towards equipment, services and making homes and vehicles accessible for these kids.
+We were able to get a $2,500 adaptive car seat through GABR and also Faith's iPad.
 If you aren't able to donate, I completely understand and would appreciate your prayers that this event goes smoothly and that there are no injuries to any of the riders (as has happened in the past.)

 By the way, our thanks to my brother Todd for sponsoring our team once again which covers the cost of our personalized t-shirts, complete with our team logo designed by our friend Liza Kessel!